ggof/alpine-greeter/README.md

 - restart lightdm with `sudo killall lightdm`.
 Caution! this will kill all opened applications.

 That's it! you'll now be using alpine-greeter as your default greeter.

+## How do I test it first?
+Easy! just open the HTML file in a web browser.
+If you want to log in, use the Bruce Wayne user with password brucew.